heybigname/virtual-machine/README.md

 **5.0**

+- Ubuntu 18.04 default (configurable)
 - Repository has been renamed from 'ansible' to 'virtual-machine'
 - Ansible now runs within the virtual machine making this setup compatible with Windows.
 - Removed a number of features including event store, java, scala, R, hhvm, and mailcatcher.
 - Provisioning instructions are handled in the Vagrantfile and options are now handled in the vm_options.json file.
-- Upgrade PHP to 7.3 (intend for this to be configurable)
+- Upgrade PHP to 7.3 (version is configurable)

 **4.0**